What Happens in the Beginning of a Case?

 Bail and Bonding Out of Jail

-Bail bond is essentially providing money to an arresting jurisdiction as a good-faith gesture that if they let you out of jail, you will show up for court.
+Bail bond is essentially providing money to an arresting jurisdiction as a good-faith gesture that if they let you out of jail, you will show up for initial hearings and court appearances.
 If you show up for court the bond money is returned to you.
 If you do not show up the jurisdiction will keep all of the bond money and issue a bench warrant for your arrest (FTA - Failure to Appear).

 A Failure to Appear will greatly complicate your situation.
 Even if you have not hired a lawyer by your court date, you need to show up to court.